💳 Pay 2x free of charge for purchases over €70

 Medication treatments for menstrual pain

-The goal of treatment is to relieve symptoms and prevent complications.
-If you suffer from recurring pain during menstruation, it is essential to consult a doctor.
+The aim of treatment is to relieve symptoms and prevent complications.
+If you suffer from recurrent pain during menstruation, it is essential to consult a doctor.
 Dysmenorrhea is one of the most common gynecological disorders.
-It affects up to 80% of women at least once in their life.
-It is characterized by severe cramps, mainly located around the uterus.
-This pain usually occurs during the second half of the menstrual cycle and lasts several days.
-They can vary in intensity and frequency, depending on the woman.
-Some women feel very intense pain, while others feel nothing.
+It affects up to 80% of women at least once in their lives.
+It is characterized by severe cramping, mainly localized around the uterus.
+These pains generally occur during the second half of the menstrual cycle and last for several days.
+They can vary in intensity and frequency from one woman to another.
+Some women experience very intense pain, while others feel nothing at all.

-For many women, dysmenorrhea can be treated effectively with NSAIDs, such as ibuprofen or naproxen.
+For many women, dysmenorrhea can be effectively treated with NSAIDs, such as ibuprofen or naproxen.
 This type of medication reduces inflammation and relieves pain.
 However, it must be taken regularly to maintain its effectiveness.
 For those who find this solution ineffective, doctors recommend taking progesterone hormones.
-These medications stimulate the production of prostaglandins, which act directly on the uterine muscle.
-Progestogen hormone treatments include Lutenyl®, Femconal®, Estrace®, Loestrin®, etc.
+These drugs stimulate the production of prostaglandins, which act directly on the uterine muscle.
+Progesterone hormone treatments include Lutenyl®, Femconal®, Estrace®, Loestrin® and others.

-Antispasmodic medications are also helpful in treating painful periods.
+Antispasmodic drugs are also useful for treating painful periods.
 These include antihistamines, antidepressants and muscle relaxants.
-Pain relievers, such as acetaminophen, NSAIDs, COX inhibitors, and tramadol, are also used to relieve pain.
+Analgesics such as acetaminophen, NSAIDs, COX inhibitors and tramadol are also used to relieve pain.

 Hormonal or surgical treatments for painful periods

-Birth control pills can improve the quality of your periods and prevent pregnancy.
-Hormonal contraceptives are very effective and are recommended for women who want to avoid pregnancy.
-Certain types of birth control can also help regulate your cycle.
-For example, progestin-only contraceptives (pills, patches, rings, implants) delay menstruation and reduce the length of periods.
+Contraceptive pills can improve the quality of your periods and prevent pregnancy.
+Hormonal contraceptives are highly effective and are recommended for women who want to avoid pregnancy.
+Certain types of contraceptives can also help regulate your cycle.
+For example, progestin-only contraceptives (pills, patches, rings, implants) delay menstruation and shorten the duration of periods.
 This type of contraception does not protect against STIs.

-If you still have heavy bleeding, you may benefit from a surgical procedure called a hysterectomy.
-This operation involves removing the uterus and cervix.
-Additionally, your doctor may recommend a cervical cap or diaphragm.
+If you continue to experience heavy bleeding, you may benefit from a surgical procedure called a hysterectomy.
+This involves removing the uterus and cervix.
+In addition, your doctor may recommend a cervical cap or diaphragm.

-In addition to analgesic medications to relieve pain, here are some tips for soothing your painful periods with natural treatments:
+In addition to painkillers, here are some tips for soothing your painful periods with natural treatments:

-Apply a hot water bottle or warm pillow to your lower abdomen or back.
+Apply a hot water bottle or pillow to your lower abdomen or back.

 Take a hot bath to relax.

-Ask your pharmacist for an antihistamine or essential oil for painful periods to apply to your stomach and which will help you feel better.
+Ask your pharmacist for an antihistamine or an essential oil for painful periods to apply to your tummy to help you feel better.

-Never use them without medical advice because there are contraindications.
+Never use them without medical advice, as there are contraindications.

-Get moving, play a gentle sport you enjoy, or just walk around the block.
+Get moving, take up a gentle sport you enjoy, or simply walk around the block.

 5 natural remedies for painful periods

 Period pain is one of the most common complaints among women.
-They can occur during menstruation or even after menopause.
-Painful periods can be caused by hormonal changes, stress, anxiety, depression, weight gain, poor diet, dehydration, constipation, infection, physical trauma, etc.
+They can occur during menstruation or even after the menopause.
+Painful periods can be caused by hormonal changes, stress, anxiety, depression, weight gain, poor diet, dehydration, constipation, infection, physical trauma and so on.

-The best way to deal with this is to see a doctor.
+The best way to deal with it is to consult a doctor.
 There are several home remedies you can try to relieve menstrual cramps naturally.
 Here are 10 of them:

-1. Drink plenty of water: Water helps flush toxins out of the body, and is essential for maintaining good health.
+1. Drink plenty of water: Water helps flush toxins from the body, and is essential for maintaining good health.
 If you feel bloated, drink plenty of water.
 You can also take water tablets.

-2. Eat healthy foods: Try to eat foods high in fiber, such as fruits and vegetables.
+2. Eat healthy foods: Try to eat fiber-rich foods such as fruits and vegetables.
 Fiber helps regulate intestinal transit and reduce bloating.
 Foods like beans, lentils, whole grains, nuts, seeds and bananas help reduce bloating.

-3. Take supplements: Vitamin B6 and magnesium are helpful in relieving muscle tension and reducing cramps.
+3. Take supplements: Vitamin B6 and magnesium are useful for relieving muscle tension and reducing cramps.
 Magnesium is found in almonds, spinach, broccoli, cashews and pumpkin seeds.

 4. Avoid caffeine: Caffeine causes uterine contractions and increases blood flow to the uterus.
 This can cause cramps.
-So avoid coffee, tea, soda, chocolate, energy drinks, cola and alcohol.
+So avoid coffee, tea, soft drinks, chocolate, energy drinks, cola and alcohol.

 5. Practice yoga: Yoga exercises improve digestion and circulation, while relaxing muscles and easing cramps.
-Do simple stretches like the cat stretch, pigeon pose, downward facing dog, and child's pose.
+Do simple stretches like cat stretch, pigeon pose, downward dog and child pose.